-The term "withdrawal" means termination of enrollment with the concomitant withdrawal from all classes for a given semester.
-The date of the withdrawal is indicated on a graduate student's academic record. to withdraw from a semester on or before the last day of classes, a graduate student must notify the Office of the Registrar, 1113 Mitchell Building, in writing or in person.
+The term "withdrawal" means termination of enrollment in all classes for a given term (semester or 12-week).
+The date of the withdrawal is indicated on a graduate student's academic record.
+To withdraw from a term (semester or 12-week) on or before the last day of classes, a graduate student must complete the Degree-Seeking Graduate Student Withdrawal form and submit to the Office of the Registrar, 1113 Mitchell Building, in person or by email to registrar-graduate@umd.edu.
 Withdrawal becomes effective on the date notification is received in the Records Office.
 The University Refund Policy applies to withdrawals after the first day of classes.
-Students who withdraw may be in violation of the University's continuous registration requirement, unless they have received a waiver of registration from the Graduate School.
+Students who withdraw from classes must also submit a request for Waiver of Continuous Registration to the Graduate School at gradschool@umd.edu.